 - What evidence is needed to prove your pain and suffering?

-- How do Florida juries determine pain and suffering damages?
+- How do Florida juries determine pain and suffering damages and what happens when a party isn’t happy with an award?

 In calculating these damages, a number of factors can be considered in determining the amount of compensation to be paid to an accident victim, including the severity of the injury, type of medical treatment received, the length of recovery, and long term consequences, if any, of the injuries and the impact that the injuries have had on the victim’s life.
 However, each case will be different, because not only is each accident unique but each person deals with pain differently.